williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 ### Custom User Experience

-By default, the Authorization Endpoint displays the Okta login page and authenticates the user if he or she doesn't have an existing session.
+By default, the Authorization Endpoint displays the Okta login page and authenticates users if they don't have an existing session.
 If you prefer to use a fully customized user experience, you can instead authenticate the user via the [Authentication API](http://developer.okta.com/docs/api/resources/authn.html).
 This authentication method produces a `sessionToken` which can be passed into the Authorize Endpoint, and the user won't see an Okta login page.

-> Important: Okta uses public key cryptography to sign tokens and verify that they are valid.
-See the last section of [Access Tokens](#access-tokens) for more information on the logic your application must have to ensure it’s always updated with the latest keys.

-## Tokens
-{:.beta}
-> Access Tokens and Refresh Tokens for Okta resource server are not covered in this section.
-The format and validation method of these tokens are subject to change without prior notice.
-{:.beta}

-> Access Tokens and Refresh Tokens for non-Okta resource server are currently in **Beta** status.
-{:.beta}

 ### Access Token
-{:.beta}

 An Access Token is a [JSON web token (JWT)](https://tools.ietf.org/html/rfc7519) encoded in base64URL format that contains [a header](#header), [payload](#payload), and [signature](#signature).
 A resource server can authorize the client to access particular resources based on the [scopes and claims](#scopes-and-claims) in the Access Token.
-{:.beta}

 ### Header
-{:.beta}

 ~~~json
 {